 For a number of years we have been publishing data on Australian visas from the Department of Homeland Security.
-The information is released at different times of the year, and some remarkable data has recently come to light.
+The information is released at different times of the year, and below is the latest data.

 Any Australian who has entered the US is familiar with the I-94 card.
 It is the final say on how long you have until you must exit the US.
 If you are on an E-3 and you reenter the US, the I-94 must be dated past your visa renewal date.
 Mistakes often happen so always check the date in case a mistake is made.

-This year we have a focus on I-94 admissions by Australian residents who entered only on visa waivers and B visas.
-This gives a greater insight into the number of tourists, and the E-3 Hopeful – an Australian who may stay up to six months in the US looking for work.
+The I-94 admissions by Australian residents who entered only on visa waivers and B visas gives a greater insight into the number of tourists, and the E-3 Hopeful – an Australian who may stay up to six months in the US looking for work.

-New York continues to lead California as the preferred destination for Australians working on the E-3 visa.
-Cali is followed by Texas, Washington State and Illinois.
-Massachusetts pipped Florida this year with 1005 Aussies settling in Red Sox territory vs 992 who will be cheering for the Marlins!
+In 2017 New York continued to lead California as the preferred destination for Australians working on the E-3 visa.
+Cali was followed by Texas, Washington State and Illinois.
+Massachusetts pipped Florida with 1005 Aussies settling in Red Sox territory vs 992 cheering for the Marlins!

 The DHS data also shows that contrary to the purported 20,000 number of Australians in New York on an E-3 Visa, in 2017 only 14,696 Australians (and their families) were in New York State on E-3 visas.